aselhid/scree/README.md

 $ yarn dev
 ```

-Made with hardship with gentle laborers.
+Made with hardship by gentle laborers.